JorjaFox/library/_source/_recaps/csi/sex-lies-and-larvae.md

 ## Quotes

-**Sidle** I hate bees.
+**Sidle:** I hate bees.
-**Grissom** Just paper wasps.
+**Grissom:** Just paper wasps.
 They're having too much fun to worry about us.

 - - -

-**Sidle** I got news for you, Scott.
+**Sidle:** I got news for you, Scott.
 Bleach doesn't make blood go away.
 You just can't see it with the naked eye.

 - - -

-**Sidle** _(pissed off)_ I'm a woman, and I have a gun, and look how he treated me!
+**Sidle:** _(pissed off)_ I'm a woman, and I have a gun, and look how he treated me!
 I can only imagine how he treated his wife!

 - - -

-**Sidle** You know how you say we're the victim's last voice?
+**Sidle:** You know how you say we're the victim's last voice?
 I thought it was our job to speak for Kaye Shelton.
-**Grissom** You don't crunch evidence to fit a theory.
+**Grissom:** You don't crunch evidence to fit a theory.
-**Sidle** What if you hear the victim's screams?
+**Sidle:** What if you hear the victim's screams?
 In the car, at the store.
-**Grissom** You have empathy for her Sara.
+**Grissom:** You have empathy for her Sara.
 You want someone to pay for what was done to her, that's normal.
-**Sidle** _(nods_ _long pause)_ You wanna sleep with me?
+**Sidle:** _(nods_ _long pause)_ You wanna sleep with me?
-**Grissom** _(confused pause, removes glasses)_ Did you just say what I think you said?
+**Grissom:** _(confused pause, removes glasses)_ Did you just say what I think you said?
-**Sidle** That way, when I wake up in a cold sweat under the blanket, hearing Kaye's screams, you can tell me it's nothing.
+**Sidle:** That way, when I wake up in a cold sweat under the blanket, hearing Kaye's screams, you can tell me it's nothing.
 It's just empathy.

 - - -

-**Sidle** I checked out Warrick.
+**Sidle:** I checked out Warrick.
 His story about missing court was, uh &#8230; lame.
 I got this surveillance tape from the Monaco.
 He was in the casino. &#8221;(hands the tape to Grissom)&#8221; I'm sorry.